ianfnelson/blog.iannelson.uk/content/posts/2014-05-08-star-of-the-week.md

 ---
 As a lowly _sellsword_ amongst the ensemble cast that make up the incestuous York/Leeds IT scene, I am not usually one to be influenced by the promise of titles and honours.

-Time was, long ago, in my first graduate job, that I yearned for a promotion from &#8220;Solution Developer&#8221; to &#8220;Development Specialist&#8221;.
+Time was, long ago, in my first graduate job, that I yearned for a promotion from “Solution Developer” to “Development Specialist”.
 Now I give little consideration to what I’m called, and sell my services on the basis of what I can _do_, and the value I can bring to a project and an organisation.

 So, imagine my surprise when I recently returned to my desk at a client site to find the certificate below resting on my keyboard.
-It seems my highborn masters had seen fit to dub me (with tongue firmly in cheek, I presume), as their &#8220;Star of the Week&#8221;!
+It seems my highborn masters had seen fit to dub me (with tongue firmly in cheek, I presume), as their “Star of the Week”!

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/StarOfTheWeek.jpg" alt="Star Of The Week Certificate" /></figure>